 You may use the rewards that you earn from your credit card as part of your asset; however, do not include the new credit limit of your credit card—a credit card I still have a loan.

 Loans are meant to be paid back with an additional cost to you and your family.
 So while you may have a thousand dollars in your credit limit, you could also owe a thousand dollars in your near future.

 These expenses that don’t change stay the same from month to month.
 Fees, as listed above, don’t typically change as the month progresses.

-According to the law, it also helps to keep track when it does increase because these accounts require notice for the amounts to vary.
+According to the law, it also helps keep track of when it increases because these accounts require notice for the amounts to vary.
 It is strictly prohibited to improve one’s bill without notice and will result in unfair practices.
 So be sure to take a look at your bank statements to see what expenses stay the same.
 If any of these above does change, consider reaching out and looking through the agreement you signed with this service.

 It is against the law to change your rent price, for example, without signing a new lease.
 Now, these expenses will change from month to month.
 So it’s essential to keep these in mind as you give it your best estimate.